schriftgestalt/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv2.md

  See [`anchor`](#spec-glyphs-1-anchor) for items.
     - <code><strong>annotations</strong>: array = []</code> – The annotations of the layer.
  See [`annotation`](#spec-glyphs-1-annotation) for items.
     - <code><strong>associatedMasterId</strong>: string</code> – The unique identifier of the associated master.
-Omitted when equalt to the layer ID.
+Omitted when equal to the layer ID.
     - <code><strong>background</strong>: object</code>
         - <code><strong>anchors</strong>: array = []</code> – The anchors of the background layer.
  See [`anchor`](#spec-glyphs-1-anchor) for items.